pwa-builder/pwabuilder-oculus/Microsoft.PWABuilder.Oculus/Readme.md

 ### Running locally

 Open the Microsoft.PWABuilder.Oculus.sln in Visual Studio 2022.
 Hit F5 to run the web app.
+It will launch https://localhost:7115.

+To test the package generation, load `/`, and it will show a page where you can test the service.

-To test the package generation, POST to `/api/package/create` with the following JSON body:
+Alternately, you can POST to `/api/package/create` with the following JSON body:

 ```json
 {